CDL-Quantum/CohortProject_2021/Week1_Trapped_Ions/Business_Application.md

 **- Applied metrology for the slot machines**

 Slot machines are the most popular gambling option in casinos.
-Their simplicity and the appeal of a game of fair chances attract customers resulting in about 70% of the average casino income in the US.
+Their simplicity and the appeal of a game of fair chances attract customers resulting in about 70% of the average casino income in the US [link].
+And even in 2021, after the infamous events happening these years, the market opportunity is still prominent and promises to grow [link].

 ## Potential customers in these areas